yesodweb/yesodweb.com-content/blog/2013/09/complexity-zero-sum-game.md

 {input.txt closed}
 ```

-Uh-oh.
-The input file is kept open during the entire long running computation!
+That's a bit worrisome.
+The input file is kept open during the entire long
+running computation!
 This problem is identified in the [pipes-safe release
 announcement](http://www.haskellforall.com/2013/01/pipes-safe-10-resource-management-and.html)
 from January.
 By keeping finalizers in the core datatype, conduit is able to
 ensure prompt resource finalization, at the expense of losing strict